Every year, Canada welcomes over 450,000 temporary foreign workers.

 But how can you ensure that with all these amazing job opportunities available, you’ll find the right job?

-There are three key ways to find the right job in Canada.
+There are three key ways to find the right job in Canada:

-Canada is in need of skilled and experienced foreign workers in almost every industry and almost every province in Canada.
-Each province has created a list of in-demand occupations based on its specific labour needs.
-Not only will this help make your job search a lot quicker and easier, but it will help you determine which immigration and visa options will be best for you.
+Canada needs skilled and experienced foreign workers in almost every industry and almost every province in Canada.
+Each province has created a list of in-demand occupations based on specific labor needs.
+This will help make your job search a lot quicker and easier and help you determine which immigration and visa options will be best for you.
+For example, if you are a tech worker, it would be best to start your search in provinces like British Columbia or Ontario, as they have specific PNP streams dedicated especially to tech professionals.

-2. Update your resume
+Update your resume:

 - Contact information